jan-martinek/diplomka/src/2_teorie.md

 unfortunate disengagement between political science and democratic theory means that there is relatively little guidance on how to engage in theoretically informed analysis of innova-tive democratic practices \citep[6]{smith}

+the disciplinary divorce within the academic study of politics, between normative theory and empirical political analysis, which has encouraged the separation of institutional accounts of democracy from any analysis of democracy's underlying principles, as if they belong to quite different worlds' (Beetham 1999: 29) smith, 9

+Highlight (yellow), 4.
+4. 2013 0:28, Jan Martinek:
+This is unfortunate, partly because speculation about what ought to be is likely to be more useful when informed by relevant knowledge of what is feasible, and partly because explanatory theory too easily becomes banal and method-driven when isolated from the pressing normative concerns that have fuelled worldwide interest in democracy in recent decades. ( Shapiro 2003: 2) smith, 9

 Politická instituce
-"[T]he sphere of politics," which "deals with the control of the use of force within a society and the maintenance of internal and external peace of the boundaries of the society, as well as control of the mobilization of resources for the implementation of various goals and the articualtion and setting up of certain goals for the collectivity".
-(22, cituje Eistenstadt 1968)
+"[T]he sphere of politics," which "deals with the control of the use of force within a society and the maintenance of internal and external peace of the boundaries of the society, as well as control of the mobilization of resources for the implementation of various goals and the articualtion and setting up of certain goals for the collectivity". (goodin, 22, cituje Eistenstadt 1968)

 # Parametry demokratické instituce

    - žádoucí principy
-   - 6 dober

 In the case of a policy, a well-designed policy is one of which fits well with the other policies, and the larger political/economic/social systems in which it is set.
 In the case of a mechanism, a well-designed mechanism is one that works well alonside other features of the social environment in which it is set, including other mechanisms in play here.
-Insofar as the machanism works by manipulating incenives to individials, a well-designed mechanism is one whose internal requiremens are "compatible" with other incentives that individuals face, rather than offering people incentives for undercuting the goal (...) which we we trying to achieve by using the mechanism in the first place.
-(34)
+Insofar as the machanism works by manipulating incenives to individials, a well-designed mechanism is one whose internal requiremens are "compatible" with other incentives that individuals face, rather than offering people incentives for undercuting the goal (...) which we we trying to achieve by using the mechanism in the first place. (goodin, 34)

+innovations are evaluated according to the extent to which they realise goods  of democratic institutions (smith, 6)

+no practical design can realistically hope to meet all the rigorous demands of any particular theoretical model. (smith, 10)

+Using the example of direct and delib-erative democracy, he argues that instead of viewing them as competing and often antagonistic models, we should recognise that their ideals and practices can be mutually supportive. (smith, 10)

    ****

    Desirable principles… (40–43)

+   - 6 dober
+   - inclusiveness, popular control, considered judgement (podobné jako cohenovský argument, smith 24 cituje arendtovou), transparency, efficiency and transferability

+   Highlight (yellow), 4.
+4. 2013 10:35, Jan Martinek:
+   In assessing democratic innovations we will consider the extent to which they realise four explicitly democratic goods, namely inclusiveness, popular control, considered judgement and transparency (smith, 12)

+   --- Page 13 ---

+   Highlight (yellow), 4.
+4. 2013 10:35, Jan Martinek:
+   The four democratic goods in our analytical framework will be complemented by two additional institutional goods: efficiency and transferability.
+Efficiency  demands that we attend to the costs that participation can place on both citizens and public authori-ties.
+Transferability  provides an occasion to evaluate whether designs can operate in different political contexts, understood in relation to scale, political system or type of issue. (smith, 13)